Edna Police and State Troopers catch man connected to Edna High Cheerleader's murder in Schulenburg

-Man suspected of killing 16-year-old Edna High Cheerleader charged with capital murder
+Edna cheerleader murder: $2 million bond for suspect charged for murdering 16-year-old girl

-EDINA - In connection with the death of 16-year-old Edna High School cheerleader Lizbeth Medina, the Edna Police Department and Texas Rangers have captured suspect Rafael Govea Romero.
+EDNA, Texas - In connection with the death of 16-year-old Edna High School cheerleader Lizbeth Medina, the Edna Police Department and Texas Rangers have captured suspect Rafael Govea Romero, 23.

+Police said they were led to Romero in Schulenburg, Texas, by a tip.
+Trying to find Romoro, authorities called the Schulenburg police department to help locate and make the arrest.

+Officials say they also gathered evidence from Romoro's car that was connected to Lizbeth's murder.
+The resident told police he was inside the home during the arrest attempt.

-Romero was arrested in Schulenburg, Texas, and has been charged with capital murder, according to the Edna Police Department.
+Romero was charged with capital murder, according to the Edna Police Department.

 RELATED:Edna, Texas, cheerleader found dead: Police release photos of person of interest